sudocurse/notesapp/discovery/databases.md

 * `Z_MODELCACHE`
 * `ACHANGE` transactions i guess
-* `ATRANSACTION` timestamps, author, "bundleid" which is usually com.apple.Notes but in one instance it's AAACCOUNTS.com.apple.accountsd
+* `ATRANSACTION` timestamps, author, "bundleid" which is usually com.apple.Notes but in one instance it's AAACCOUNTS.com.apple.accountsd space in the fucking filepath, but the containing folder, `/Users/apresswa/Library/Group Containers/group.com.apple.notes/`, seems to have all of the media i have up there.

 ## NotesV7.storedata
 empty. this is just the stock db you get with the "On My Mac" option before you hook up icloud

 ## Cache.db
 has a cfurl_cache_response table that seems to have... cached thumbnails?
-URLs from all the sites i visit. now.... these things also exist in the same folder as this db under `fsCachedData`
+URLs from all the sites i visit. now.... these things also exist in the same folder as this db under `fsCachedData` and probably the Group Containers one